-This work was supported by the Hungarian Scientific Research Fund (OTKA, H), the National Development Agency (NDA, H), and the Scientific and Technological Research Council of Turkey (TÜBİTAK, TR) since this multinational study has been carried out commonly as part of the project K68438 (OTKA-NDA), as well as of the S&T projects 108M604 (TÜBİTAK) and TR-17/2008 (NDA) respectively.
-This project is also supported by the New Széchenyi Plan (Project ID: TÁMOP-4.2.1/B-09/1/KMR-2010-0002) and connected to the scientific program of the "Development of quality-oriented and harmonized R+D+I strategy and functional model at BME" project.
+This work was supported by the Hungarian Scientific Research Fund (OTKA, H), the National Development Agency (NDA, H), and the Scientific and Technological Research Council of Turkey (TÜBİTAK, TR) since this multinational study has been carried out commonly as part of the project K68438 (OTKA-NDA), as well as of the S&T projects 108M604 (TÜBİTAK), TR-17/2008 (NDA) and SI-20/2009 (NDA), respectively.
+This project is supported by the New Széchenyi Plan (Project ID: TÁMOP-4.2.1/B-09/1/KMR-2010-0002) and connected to the scientific program of the "Develop-ment of quality-oriented and harmonized R+D+I strategy and functional model at BME" project.